UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 > If the template fails validation, PowerShell will output the reason for the failure (see below):
 >
 > ```powershell
->Test-AzureRmResourceGroupDeployment -ResourceGroupName $ResourceGroupName -TemplateFile $CustomTemplateJSON -dnsSuffix $DnsSuffix -AdminPassword $AdminPasswordCred -SqlServerServiceAccountPassword $SqlServerServiceAccountPasswordCred -SqlAuthPassword $SqlAuthPasswordCred -DomainName $DomainName -AdminUsername $AdminUsername -SqlServerServiceAccountUserName $SqlServerServiceAccountUserName -SqlServerOffer $SqlServerOffer -SqlServerSku $SqlServerSKU -WitnessVMSize "Standard_232" -Verbose
+>Test-AzResourceGroupDeployment -ResourceGroupName $ResourceGroupName -TemplateFile $CustomTemplateJSON -dnsSuffix $DnsSuffix -AdminPassword $AdminPasswordCred -SqlServerServiceAccountPassword $SqlServerServiceAccountPasswordCred -SqlAuthPassword $SqlAuthPasswordCred -DomainName $DomainName -AdminUsername $AdminUsername -SqlServerServiceAccountUserName $SqlServerServiceAccountUserName -SqlServerOffer $SqlServerOffer -SqlServerSku $SqlServerSKU -WitnessVMSize "Standard_232" -Verbose
 >
 > Code    : InvalidTemplate
 > Message : Deployment template validation failed: 'The provided value 'Standard_232' for the template parameter 'witnessVMSize' at line '39' and column '26' is not valid.
 The parameter value is not part of the allowed value(s): 'Standard_D1_v2,Standard_D2_v2'.'.